 You should have your cleaned chimney inspected.
 Confirm that the chimney flue and damper closes completely.
 This ensures that the heat in your home does not escape, and that cold chimney drafts do not freeze your pipes.

 A sealed flue also prevents animals from living in the chimney and potentially entering inside the property.

 Is your vacation rental property located in a heavily wooded area?
-If so, consider pruning any large branches away from your home.
+If so, prune any large branches away from your home.
 Heavy snow and ice caused by blizzards have the potential to weigh down branches.
-Branches could fall and damage your home or features on your vacation rental property.
+They could break and damage your home or features on your vacation rental property.

 Removing leaves and debris from gutters guarantees proper drainage for rain and snow.
 Clean gutters safeguard against water draining near the home and around the foundation.
-If left untreated, this can lead to interior flooding, foundation pressure, and floor cracks.
+If left untreated, this can lead to interior flooding, foundation pressure, and cracked floors.

 As the vacation rental owner, it is important to share your contact information.
 This may include two different phone numbers to reach you, an email, or your address.